-The following are the acceptable register marks: Detail Р Present (positive attendance) Extending to planned and supervised study sessions and accompanied educational visits L Arrived late but attended for the majority of the session (positive attendance) E Attended for the majority of the session, but left early (positive attendance) S Synchronous (positive attendance) - live streamed/real time remote or distance delivery where the learning is actively engaged in the session at the time Only to be used when directed by SLT N Not required to attend; in study, but not present in class or study session that is not supervised or registered (neutral attendance) Only to be used when directed by SLT А Authorised Absence (neutral attendance) used only for those activities listed in the policy Only to be used when directed by College Services Team/PDC or SLT 0 Sickness, reported by student/parent/carer (negative attendance) U Unreported absence, no contact made (negative attendance) Х Work Experience (positive attendance).
-Evidence collected through journal or workbook D Disciplinary/Suspended (negative attendance) N Short, temporary college closure (e.g. CPD, snow, strike (neutral attendance) - Office use only N Student has completed and achieved the course ahead of planned end date (neutral attendance) - Office use only Т Transferred (neutral attendance) - Office use only W Withdrawn (neutral attendance) - Office use only
+The following Detail are the Detail acceptable register marks: Present (positive attendance) Р Extending to planned and supervised study sessions and accompanied educational visits L Arrived late but attended for the majority of the session (positive attendance) Е Attended for the majority of the session, but left early (positive attendance) I Independent Study, used for specifically planned and organised independent study activity sessions, that form part of the study programme.
+Other appropriate uses for the I mark is as follows: Non-taught enrichment e.g. Participating in skills or sporting competitions Volunteering Trips and visits Where the class is continuing but a student is on planned work placement for study programmes and T levels K This mark can also be used when the class is running but a student is taking part in a skills competition (NCG Skills/WorldSkills/SkillsBuilder) Not required to attend; in study, but not present in class or study session that is not N supervised or registered (neutral attendance) Only to be used when directed by SLT Authorised Absence (neutral attendance) used only for those activities listed in the Α policy Only to be used when directed by College Services Team/PDC or SLT 0 Sickness, reported by student/parent/carer (negative attendance) Also to be used for Disciplinary action/Suspended U Unreported absence, no contact made (negative attendance) Х Work Experience (positive attendance).
+Evidence collected through journal or workbook Short, temporary college closure (e.g. CPD, snow, N strike (neutral attendance) - Office use only N Student has completed and achieved the course ahead of planned end date (neutral attendance) - Office use only Т Transferred (neutral attendance) - Office use only

+W Withdrawn (neutral attendance) - Office use only